kwame-mintah/javafx-spring-boot-loan-application/README.md

-## BSS202 Library System
+## JavaFX Springboot Loan Application

 ## Description

-The Library System is a lightweight application, that allow users to loan out any items from books to a toys.
-This application aims to allow users to loan out any item they desire, as long as they return it on time - or else they will incur a fee!
+This project is an example of using JavaFX and Spring-boot together.
+Originally created for my university module assignment and has been made public to help others who would like to use both JavaFX and Spring-boot.
+This repository will not receive any code changes and will be left in the same state that it was submitted.
+The application allows users to loan out items, from books to a toys and can manage the items they have loaned out.

 ## Development

 ### Prerequisites

-The Library System uses the following software and frameworks:
+The application uses the following software and frameworks:

 * [JavaFX 18](https://openjfx.io/)
 * [Java 11](https://openjdk.java.net/projects/jdk/11/)